material-components/material-components-web/packages/mdc-switch/README.md

 ### JavaScript Instantiation

-The switch requires JavaScript to function, so it is necessary to instantiate MDCSwitch with the HTML when using it.
+The Switch requires JavaScript to function, so it is necessary to instantiate MDCSwitch with the HTML.

 ```js
 import {MDCSwitch} from '@material/switch';